wso2/docs-devant/en/docs/devant-samples/explore-the-demo-organization.md

 Key aspects you can explore include:

 - **Projects and integrations**: View the sample projects and their respective integrations, where each integration serves a distinct function within the customer rewards management system.
-- **Component details and architecture**: Understand the architecture by exploring how each integration is configured, including environment variables, API keys, and other dependencies that enable the required functionality.
+- **Integration details and architecture**: Understand the architecture by exploring how each integration is configured, including environment variables, API keys, and other dependencies that enable the required functionality.
 - **Build and deployment pipelines**: Inspect the build configurations and deployment history for each integration.
 - **Delivery insights, usage insights, and observability metrics**: Analyze metrics and insights for each integration.